nasim-pro/photo-util/README.md

 3. Use the navigation menu to access different features.
 4. Upload, capture, crop, or compress images as needed.
 5. Download the processed images to your device.

-## Future Enhancements
-- Add support for more image formats.
-- Implement advanced compression settings.
-- Improve UI/UX for a seamless experience.

 ---